Bristol M.1: Origins

 During the First World War, rapid advances in the field of aeroplanes were being made amongst the participating nations, each side aiming to acquire an advantage over the enemy.
 In the summer of 1916, British aeronautical engineer Frank Barnwell, the chief designer of the Bristol Aeroplane Company, realising the performance of existing fighter aircraft to be inadequate, set about designing a new fighter aircraft as a private venture.
-For experimental purposes, several Bristol Scout D aircraft were outfitted 110 hp Clerget rotary engine and large-diameter propellers; considered to be a success, Barnwell decided to incorporate these features into his emerging design.
+For experimental purposes, several Bristol Scout D aircraft were outfitted 110 hp Clerget rotary engine and large-diameter propellers.
+Considered to be a success, Barnwell decided to incorporate these features into his emerging design.

 According to aviation author J.M.
-Bruce, Barnwell's project was broadly similar to a parallel programme by rival British aircraft manufacturer Airco, which would ultimately produce the DH.5; however, the Bristol aircraft was considered to be more radical and the superior of the two fighters.
+Bruce, Barnwell's project was broadly similar to a parallel programme by rival British aircraft manufacturer Airco, which would ultimately produce the DH.5.
+The Bristol aircraft was considered to be more radical and the superior of the two fighters.
 Specifically, Barnwell had exerted great efforts to produce the aerodynamically cleanest aircraft possible, save for compromises that were made to better facilitate both construction and maintenance activities.
-Accordingly, he selected a monoplane configuration for the type; Bruce declared this to be a "bold conception" due to the British War Office having effectively banned monoplanes from military service following several accidents.
+Accordingly, he selected a monoplane configuration for the type.
+Bruce declared this to be a "bold conception" due to the British War Office having effectively banned monoplanes from military service following several accidents.

 During July 1916, the first example of the type, which received the designation of Bristol M.1, was rolled out at the company's Bristol facility.
 It was basically a single-seat tractor monoplane fighter.
 On 14 July 1916, the first prototype, designated as the M.1A, conducted its maiden flight, flown by F.P.
 Raynham.
 Reportedly, the aircraft showed its aptitude for high-speed flight during this initial flight, reaching a speed of 132 mph.